Riga Radio and TV Tower: Features

 There was a restaurant, "Vēja roze" ("Wind Rose"), at the 93 m level, which was open since the completion of the tower until 2006.
-There is a public observation platform just above it at 97 m, from which most of the city and surroundings and the Gulf of Riga can be seen.
+Before the tower was closed to visitors in 2019, there was a public observation platform just above it at 97 m, from which most of the city and surroundings and the Gulf of Riga could be seen.

 Renovation

-Since May 2019, the tower has closed to visitors for about five years for the renovation and expansion of the visitors' area and the adjacent territory under the "TV Tower 2.0" project.
-It is planned to re-open in 2024 when there will again be a restaurant and the tower's bomb shelter will open to the public.
-A 500 kg Foucault pendulum will also be installed.
-The estimated costs are €40-50 million.
+The tower has been closed to visitors since 2019 as part of the TV Tower 2.0 renovation project.
+In April 2026, the renovation was scheduled to be completed by the end of 2029, with the tower's operations expected to continue during the work.
+The revised project includes restoration of the first three floors and public areas, while the upper sections and technical area are to remain untouched; the previously planned Foucault pendulum is not currently included.

 Construction

-The design chosen for the tower was that of Georgian architect Kims Nikurdze.
+The design chosen for the tower was that of Georgian architect Kims Nikuradze.
 Also credited are Nikolajs Sergijevskis and Viktors Savčenko.
 Construction materials included dolomite from Saaremaa, Karelian granite, and ironwork that had been prefabricated in Chelyabinsk.
 The assembly was done by the St Petersburg North-western Ironwork Assembly Trust.

 The tower is built on an island called Zaķusala (English: Hare Island) in the middle of the River Daugava, and the base of the tower is located about 7 m above mean sea level.
 The tower is built to resist winds up to 44 m/s without any noticeable vibration with the help of three 10 ST dampers installed at the 198 m level.
 Though seismic activity is rare, the tower was designed to withstand a magnitude 7.5 earthquake.
 The projected service life of the tower is 250 years.